alpernebbi/depthcharge-tools/mkdepthcharge.rst

     command line parameters to capture it.
 Use **--no-kern-guid** to disable this.

-    Some boards have a permanently-write protected faulty primary GPT.
-    To make Linux use the backup partition table for these boards, **mkdepthcharge** also prepends **gpt** to the given command line.
-    Use **--no-force-gpt** to disable this.

 --keydir DIR
     Directory containing developer keys to use.
 Equivalent to using **--keyblock** "*DIR*\ **/kernel.keyblock**", **--signprivate**